magicctf/webpage-source/magicctf/content.md

 There are many magic spells which can be casted using **magic staves/wands**.
 To be able to use them, upgrade them in the skill selection dialog.
 For casting spells, sufficient __Mana__ is required.
 Spells will be stronger if you cast them using more mana.
 Spells can deal __floating point damage__ which is summed up.
 Physical armor can't protect against spells, while magical can.
-Galvorn & Diamond armor offer magical protection.
+Mithril & Diamond armor offer magical protection.
 All magic **ignores any nodes**.
 Probably magic barricades will get added to this.
+Kills work special : **The last caster of the lethal magic(for instance fire) gets the kill**.

 #### Parasites
 Comes in two variants, one for spawning big parasites and one for small ones.
 See "Creatures".